Analyst-Evelyn/RESTAURANT-OPERATION-ANALYSIS/README.md

 This data was obtained from  Maven Analytics Playground [download here] (https://app.mavenanalytics.io/datasets)

 ## Key Recommendations for Business Growth

 1. Improve Sales During Low-Peak Hours (10:00 AM - 10:59 AM)

     Offer breakfast specials, combo deals, or discounts during this period to increase.

 2. Optimize High-Peak Hour Performance (12:00 PM - 12:59 PM)

      Increase staffing and ensure fast service during this rush period.

      Implement pre-prepared meals for fast-moving items (Hamburgers, Edamame).

- 3. Adjust Pricing for Low and High-Performing Menu Items.
+ 5. Adjust Pricing for Low and High-Performing Menu Items.

-    Increase the price of Edamame from $5.00 to $6.50 (20% markup) and reduce the price of Chicken Tacos( a discount on Chicken Tacos or bundle it with a drink to improve sales).
+    Increase the price of Edamame from $5.00 to $6.50 (20% markup) Reduce the price of Chicken Tacos( a discount on Chicken Tacos or bundle it with a drink to improve sales).

-4. Promote High-Margin Items like Shrimp Scampi ($19.90).
+7. Promote High-Margin Items like Shrimp Scampi ($19.90).

    Feature Shrimp Scampi as a premium meal on the menu.

-5. Menu Optimization – Focus on Best Sellers & Remove Underperformers Introduce Hamburger variations (Cheese-stuffed, BBQ, Spicy).
+9. Menu Optimization – Focus on Best Sellers & Remove Underperformers.

+    Introduce Hamburger variations (Cheese-stuffed, BBQ, Spicy).

     Expand Edamame options (Garlic Edamame, Spicy Edamame).

 ## DASHBOARD
 [Restaurant Operation Analysis](